nick-5-3/nick-5-3.github.io/_pages/About.md

 ## Football/soccer
-- Fell in love with the sport when I played my first game in 4th grade, and never stopped playing since.
+- Fell in love with the sport when I played my first game in 4th grade, and never stopped playing since
-- Now, I come out most weekends for pickup soccer and small tournaments in the Hamilton area.
+- Now, I come out most weekends for pickup soccer and small tournaments in the Hamilton area

 <p align="center">
 <img height="300" width="225" src="/assets/images/soccer1.jpg">